Gizra/Gizra-Way-Book/who_are_we.md

 ###The Gizra Way:

-The Gizra story is about a way, an outlook, a philosophy that navigates all the aspects of a web development company.
+The Gizra story is about a way, an outlook, a philosophy that navigates all the internal and external aspects of a web development company.
 It is knowing and acting on the understanding that *we can do better.*

 It is summed up nicely under four sections of The Gizra Way.
 Let’s look at them:

 **Transparency**.
 Everything is out in the open, warts and all.
 This may be new to you and may take some adjustment.
 We set the tone as early as our price estimations by basing them on a detailed breakdown of project tasks (small chunks of 12 hours or less) with an attached cost.
 This extends into our projects where our clients have full access to Github.
 They see everything - including our internal communications.
-Even this guide is public.
+Even this book is public.

 **Open Communication**.
 We work hard to create a common language with our clients and to set expectations early on and this applies internally as well.

 **Meticulous Execution**.
 This area is the core of how well we do things.
 We implement tested processes to ensure the highest technical standards.
-For example, a complete deployment and testing system is built into our projects, we use our own Gizra developed testing toolkit, and do pixel-perfect design implementation.
+For example, a complete deployment system is built into our projects, we use our own Gizra developed testing toolkit, and do pixel-perfect design implementation.

 **Investment in you and the community**.
 We can do better is about bettering ourselves and others as an organization and also as individuals.
 You can become better by embracing our mentoring process that will usually keep you on your toes - being a little uncomfortable means you are stretching your bounds.
 We also like seeing you want to contribute and encouraged you to do so to the open-source community on company time.